Codeception/codeception.github.com/docs/Introduction.md

 ### Acceptance Tests

-How does your client, manager, tester, or any other non-technical person know your website is working?
+How does your client know your website is working?
 By opening the browser, accessing the site, clicking on links, filling in the forms, and actually seeing the content on a web page.
-They have no idea of the programming language, framework, database, web-server, or why the application did (or did not) behave as expected.

 This is what acceptance tests are doing.
 They cover scenarios from a user's perspective.
 With acceptance tests, you can be confident that users, following all the defined scenarios, won't get errors.